HeyPuter/puter-cli/README.md

 ## Known issues:

 Most features are working fine.
-If you have any issues with this project or the Puter SDK, please let us know:
+If you have any issues with this project, please let us know:

 ## Interactive Shell prompt:
-If you want to stay in the interactive shell you should provide "-f" (aka: force delete) argument, when want to delete any object:
+If you want to stay in the interactive shell you should provide "-f" (aka: force delete) argument, when you want to delete any object:
 ```bash
 puter@username/myapp> rm README.md
 The following items will be moved to Trash: